 Students are required to fulfill an Upper Level Writing Requirement by completing coursework focusing on Serial Writing and coursework focusing on Research Writing.
 Students must pass these courses with a grade of “C” or better to meet the requirements.
-Students can meet this requirement as follows: (1) obtaining a “C” or better in a 2 or 3 credit Guided Research or Writing Seminar, and/or (2) regarding the Research component, completing a substantial work of professional quality that meets the writing requirements of one of the three law journals, the Moot Court Honor Society, or the Jessup Moot Court Honor Society with the approval by the appropriate faculty advisor.
+Students can meet this requirement as follows: (1) obtaining a “C” or better in a 2 or 3 credit Guided Research or Writing Seminar, and/or (2) regarding the Research component, completing a substantial work of professional quality that meets the writing requirements of one of the two law journals, the Moot Court Honor Society, or the Jessup Moot Court Honor Society with the approval by the appropriate faculty advisor.

 Students must meet this requirement by successful completion of a Professional Responsibility course.
 In the event that a student receives less than a “C” when he or she initially takes a Professional Responsibility course, then he or she must take a Professional Responsibility course again and successfully complete it.
 The student will also need to take additional credits above the number of credits normally required for graduation, and must consult the Office of Student Services for further information.